TKsword/R-srqtools/README.md

 * **SimpleWGCNA**: Use the established parameters, simplify the WGCNA code, and facilitate repeated calculations.

 * **corMatrix**: Calculate the correlation coefficient between two Matrices (different from the correlation coefficient matrix).

+* **corMatrixTest**: Hypothesis test on the correlation number between two matrices.